 - Establish an explicit, positive framework of values, which promotes equality of opportunity

 - Encourage foster carers to reflect and look at the effects of discrimination in all parts of the community, recognising that they care for children in the context of wider society, and that for many children discrimination is a fact of everyday life

 - Ensure that all foster carers remain competent and confident in safe caring and in protecting children from harm

-- Encourage foster carers to take responsibility for their own professional development through the creation of individual training profiles i.e. CWDC All Foster Carers will complete their CWDC training within 12 months
+- Encourage foster carers to take responsibility for their own professional development through the creation of individual training profiles i.e. TDS All Foster Carers will complete their TDS training within 12 months

 Foster carer training at all levels incorporates certain key elements:

 - Working with children who have been abused

 - Managing difficult behaviour

 - Education of fostered children/young people

 - Preparing young people for moving on and adult independence